-Through innovation and the use of new technologies, FinTechs are improving access to financial services.
+Through innovation and the use of new technologies, FinTech is improving access to financial services.

-"In the opinion of the companies surveyed, the benefits that this technology presents lie in a lower cost, greater security, and a better user experience compared to traditional systems," the IDB said in its study.
+"In the opinion of the companies surveyed, the benefits that this technology presents lie in a lower cost, greater security and a better user experience compared to traditional systems," said the IDB in its study.

-This seeks to stimulate knowledge and the digitization of information supported by scientific and technological advances with the acquisition of goods, provision of services, and / or best practices.
+This seeks to stimulate both knowledge and the digitization of information, supported by scientific and technological advances with the acquisition of goods, provision of services and / or best practices.

-According to this PwC study, 42% of Argentine executives consider integration with FinTech to co-create, and 32% to apply startup methodologies to product development.
+According to this PwC study, 42% of Argentine executives consider integration with FinTech to co-create and 32% to apply startup methodologies to product development.

-Currently, Costa Rica is a member of the FinTech Association of Central America and the Caribbean, also, thanks to its strategic geographical location combined with its high level of education in technology and good English of its human capital, it is a perfect market for the proliferation of this sector.
+Currently, Costa Rica is a member of the FinTech Association of Central America and the Caribbean, in addition, thanks to its strategic geographical location combined with its high level of education in technology and a good English of its human capital, it is a perfect market for the proliferation of this sector.